Lightning is Life

 RAIN was very much needed.
 Some of my seeds slowly germinated, but others showed no sign of life.

-WHY IS LIGHTENING BENEFICIAL!
+WHY IS LIGHTNING BENEFICIAL!

 Lightning plays a crucial role in the growth of plants, and here's how.
 Firstly, it's important to understand that plants require nitrogen for their growth.
 Earth's atmosphere contains about 78% to 79% nitrogen, but this nitrogen is in a form that most plants cannot absorb or use.
 This is where lightning comes into the picture.
 Read More ...